|

-The Green Island Group in WWII: 2 Atolls
+The Green Island Group in WWII

-Nissan, Barahun, Sirot, and Hon;
+Two Atolls: Nissan, Barahun, Sirot,

-and Sau
+Hon --- Pinipel and Sau

-It never caught the public imagination like Midway or
+It never caught the public

-Iwo Jima.
-But the tiny Green Island atoll just below the equator in the
+imagination like Midway or Iwo Jima.
+But the tiny Green Island atoll just

-South Pacific was a busy crossroads of WWII.
-Its bases and guestbooks
+below the equator in the South Pacific was a busy crossroads of WWII.
+Its

-couple of Janes.
+- with a couple of Janes.

 The capture of the Green Islands (OPERATION